HardlyDifficult/Tutorials/Chapter4.md

    - The Character prefab.
    - The Spike Ball prefab.
    - The Fly Guy's Feet child GameObject.
- - For each of those FloorDectector components, update the Floor Filter:
+ - For each of those FloorDetector components, update the Floor Filter:
      - Check Use Layer Mask
      - Layer Mask: Floor